Mesaieed: Al Banush Club

 Owned by QAFCO, Al Banush Club is used primarily by high-ranking staff members of QAFCO.
 It is the most sizable club in Mesaieed and hosts many recreational facilities such as a main hall, a football ground, tennis and basketball courts, a swimming pool and restaurants.
 The annual QAFCO flower and vegetable show is held on its football ground.
 A cricket field is located near the club.

 QAPCO Club

 It is owned by QAPCO.
 Inaugurated in 2013, it is one of the largest clubs in the city.
 Its facilities include a football field, basketball, tennis, badminton and table tennis facilities, a swimming pool and a bowling arena.

 QP Golf Club

 QP Golf Club is owned by QatarEnergy and was founded in 1951.
 It accommodates one of the only two golf courses in Qatar, and a swimming pool.
 The golf course is the oldest in Qatar, dating back to at least 1955.
-It underwent expansion in 1959.
+It underwent an expansion in 1959.